Fears raised for north-east jobs and investment after Shell pulls out of Cambo oil field

 However, the issue has sparked divisions within the SNP.

-Mr Mutch, who stood for the party in Aberdeenshire West in May's Holyrood election, told The Scotsman: "Creating any sense of hostility towards companies that could potentially provide transformative investment in Scotland, and that's either in oil and gas or in oil and gas to support the transition to low-carbon tech, could have really severe unintended consequences, I think."
+Mr Mutch, who stood for the party in Aberdeenshire West in May's Holyrood election, told The Scotsman: "Creating any sense of hostility towards companies that could potentially provide transformative investment in Scotland, and that's either in oil and gas or in oil and gas to support the transition to low-carbon tech, could have really severe unintended consequences."

 He said developments such as Cambo not going ahead would be "bad news for confidence in the North Sea energy sector".